 The scholarship is supported by the Aboriginal Education Council, a charity established in 1963 to pioneer initiatives, establish innovative pilot projects, engage in research and encourage governments to provide programs and support which enables successful educational outcomes for Aboriginal people.

-Two scholarships are available in 2022 – one for a male student and one for a female student.
-The scholarship will provide financial support of $1,000 per year in year 11 and year 12 for both students (total scholarship value is $2,000 per student).
+Four scholarships are available in 2024 – targeting both male and female students.
+The scholarship will provide financial support of $1,000 per year in year 11 and year 12 for each student (total scholarship value is $2,000 per student).

 The scholarship is to cover educational expenses such as: